kube-burner/kube-burner/README.md

 ## Contributing Guidelines, CI, and Code Style

-Please read the [Development section](https://cloud-bulldozer.github.io/kube-burner/development/) before contributing to this project.
+Please read the [Contributing section](https://cloud-bulldozer.github.io/kube-burner/latest/contributing/) before contributing to this project.
 It provides information on how to contribute, guidelines for setting an environment a CI checks to be done before commiting code.

 This project utilizes a Continuous Integration (CI) pipeline to ensure code quality and maintain project standards.
 The CI process automatically builds, tests, and verifies the project on each commit and pull request.